 The first step to preventing social engineering attacks is learning to identify them.

-Attackers often use social engineering tactics like phishing emails, cold calling, and pretexting (such as creating false identities) to gain access to confidential information or resources.
+Attackers often use social engineering tactics, such as phishing emails, cold calling, and pretexting (such as creating false identities), to gain access to confidential information or resources.

 They may also rely on human psychology by preying on people’s emotions or using persuasive language to get their victims to act against their interests.

-It’s important for political campaigns and those working with them—such as volunteers, donors, and staff—to be aware of these tactics to recognize when an attack is targeting them.
+It’s essential for political campaigns and those working with them—such as volunteers, donors, and staff—to be aware of these tactics to recognize when an attack is targeting them.

 Implementing Protection Measures